 One style which is great for a home office is vintage industrial.
 Industrial is traditionally all about hard work and puts the right mood across when you're gearing up for another day of good ol' hard work.
 The vintage aspect of it makes sure that the work side isn't too harsh, by giving a flavour of nostalgia and informality.
 This mix gives the best casual yet work-inspiring office décor any home worker could wish for.

 Have a look at the example to the above.
 This work place is both an office and a studio at the same time.
-This particular form of vintage industrial style is mainly rough: the big black metal industrial style pendants, the unfinished table top, torn fabric table lamp and typewriter texts.
+This particular form of vintage style is rough: the big black metal industrial style pendants, the unfinished table top, torn fabric table lamp and typewriter texts.
 This design is smoothed out just a little bit by elements such as the wall and the coloured wooden chairs.
 You can play around with office furniture in many ways like this, alternating smooth vs. rough, bright colours vs. earthy tones, metal vs. wood, etc. Adjust the balance so it suits your personality and profession.

-Another way of doing vintage industrial is by letting wood dominate as the main material.
+Another way of doing vintage is by letting wood dominate as the main material.
 This gives it a more gentle, but still pleasantly rugged look.
-The home office design above for example has kept everything very simple, and therefore has a very calm feel to it.
+The home office design above for example has kept everything simple, and therefore has a calm feel to it.
 The colour white is prevalent and complements the plain office furniture perfectly.
 Even the only real metal element in this composition – the desk lamp – blends in with the soothing light that is reflected by all the white wood.
 With a desk this simple and serene, it can't be hard to find concentration.

 Comments will be approved before showing up.